-Dustin West - Glimmer Glass Playhouse - stage manager
+Dustin West - Glimmer Glass Playhouse - stage manager, New York, Broadway credits including Shuffle Along

 Faculty Accomplishments

 Highlight special examples of faculty success in the profession/field/content area.
 This is for any accomplishment of a faculty activity/research/professional nature.